ArduFox/speedtest-cli/cron_trouble.md

   -  uses the lib and checks step by step content of servers at all, closest servers, best servers
 - transport this code to both Raspis and into this fork
 - testing inside and outside cron

+### first results

+- from time to time speedtest doesn't find the initial list of servers
+  1. retry this early stage for some times with maybe increasing waiting times
+  1. have a standard list of closest servers as fall back.
+Maybe after each succesfull attempt save them to a file.

 ## internet ressources